Jaehyun

 Jeong Yun-o (born Jeong Jae-hyun, February 14, 1997), known professionally as Jaehyun, is a South Korean singer.
 He is a member of the South Korean boy band NCT and its sub-units NCT 127 and NCT DoJaeJung.
 He made his solo debut on August 26, 2024, with the studio album J.

 First introduced in December 2013 as a trainee under the pre-debut team SM Rookies, he debuted in April 2016 as a member of the rotational unit NCT U and as a member of Seoul-based fixed unit NCT 127 in July 2016.
 He later joined the fixed unit NCT DoJaeJung in April 2023.

 As of 2024, Jaehyun has released five solo singles: "Forever Only" and "Horizon", both as part of the NCT Lab project, while "Roses", "Dandelion", and "Smoke" as part of his debut album J. Apart from music, he has also hosted the radio show NCT Night Night from March 2017 to January 2019 and the television program Inkigayo from October 2019 to February 2021.
 He later debuted as an actor with a leading role in the college romance television series Dear.
-M (2022), and he is set to make his feature film debut in the mystery thriller film You Will Die In 6 Hours.
-As of June 2022, Jaehyun is a global ambassador for the Italian luxury brand Prada; he is considered among the most impactful fashion ambassadors from South Korea.
+M (2022), and he made his feature film debut in the mystery thriller film You Will Die In 6 Hours (2024).
+As of 2024, Jaehyun is a global ambassador for the Italian luxury brand Prada; he is considered among the most impactful fashion ambassadors from South Korea.

 Early life and education

 Jaehyun was born on February 14, 1997, in Seocho District, Seoul, South Korea.
 Although he was born with the name Jeong Jae-hyun, he later legally changed his name to Jeong Yun-o.
 At the age of five, Jaehyun moved to Connecticut, USA with his parents, where he went by the English name Jay Jeong.
 As a result, he is fluent in both English and Korean.
 He revealed that while studying in Connecticut, he was the only Asian student at school.
 Jaehyun returned to South Korea at the age of ten, and said that he struggled adapting back to Korean culture.

 Jaehyun trained in Taekwondo and received a Black belt.
 He later became interested in music at a young age due to his parents' influence; he learned to play the guitar and the piano, and eventually began singing during his middle school.
 His grandmother, a retired professional dancer, was also his guide during dance training.
-He was also inspired to pursue music by his elementary school teacher, Lee Eun-yeol.
+He was also inspired to pursue music by his elementary school teacher.
 Jaehyun attended Shindong Middle School and Apgujeong High School and later transferred to the School of Performing Arts Seoul in his second year of high school and graduated in 2016.
 He used to be a student council president.